Will-Gale/Data-structures-in-c/README.md

 Running
 Use whatever method you would like to insert data into the data structures.
 A user interface will be implemented soon.

+Future improvements
+FIFO.c
+LIFO.c
+- Include a struct to define list length as well as a toString function HashMap.c
+- Let the user define a hashFunction that returns an integer, store void pointers inside the hashmap Sorting.c